scala-android/sbt-android/README.md

   * `reboot-device` renamed to `adb-reboot`
 * Existing commands available globally
   * `devices`, `device`, `adb-wifi`
-* version checking of plugin and update notifications (TODO)
 * `AutoBuild` support, (created automatically with `gen-android`), set your build to be `object Build extends android.AutoBuild` and settings will be automatically applied to projects as necessary.